Search

 Research for the National Commission on COVID-19 and Criminal Justice Also Finds Pandemic Rates of Drug, Property Crimes Still Far Below Same Period Last Year

-Washington, D.C. – As the pandemic continued its advance through a ninth month, the National Commission on COVID-19 and Criminal Justice (NCCCJ) today released new research showing that violent crime rates remain above 2019 levels across a diverse sample of major American cities.
+WASHINGTON, D.C. – As the pandemic continued its advance through a ninth month, the National Commission on COVID-19 and Criminal Justice (NCCCJ) today released new research showing that violent crime rates remain above 2019 levels across a diverse sample of major American cities.

 While receding somewhat from summertime peaks, the homicide rate was 34% higher in September and October in 21 cities than during the same two-month period last year.
 That’s down from a 42% rise in those cities during June, July, and August.
 The jump in homicides from June through October means that 610 more people were killed in the cities surveyed than during the same period in 2019.